Uniforms of the United States Navy: Tropical Uniforms

 The rarely seen Tropical White Uniform (also referred to as Tropical White Short) was similar to the Summer White Service uniform, except white knee shorts and knee socks were worn.
-It was colloquially known as the "Captain Steubing" uniform, after the character on The Love Boat TV show.
+It was colloquially known as the "Captain Stubing" uniform, after the character on The Love Boat TV show.
 Exceptionally rarely worn, though authorized with this uniform, was a pith helmet, with a Naval Officer's insignia at the front, above the brim.

 Tropical working uniforms existed, but were variations on the working khaki and utility uniforms.
 Knee shorts and black knee socks are worn, along with short sleeved button-up shirts.

 Summer White/Blue ("Salt and Pepper")

 Initially worn by E-6 and below beginning in the mid-1970s with the temporary phaseout (until 1982) of the traditional "crackerjack" uniforms, it was later expanded to include chief petty officers and commissioned officers.
 Best known by the nickname "salt and peppers," the uniform consisted of a summer white shirt and winter blue (e.g. black) trousers for males and summer white blouse and winter blue trousers or winter blue skirt for females.
-The uniform was worn with a combination cover and black shoes.
+The uniform was worn with a combination cap and black shoes.
 Although naval personnel still retained all the components that made up this uniform, its use was discontinued in 1983.
 Though the U.S. Navy proper discontinued the uniform in 1983, Navy Junior ROTC units continued to wear it for decades after, until they themselves finally discontinued their usage in June 2010.

 Service Dress Gray

 This short-lived uniform for officers and CPOs was only authorized from 1943–49, but was a common sight on the East Coast and in the Atlantic/European Theater during World War II.
-It was identical in cut and material to the Service Dress Khaki uniform but medium gray in color with black buttons, worn with a lighter gray shirt and garrison or combination cover.
+It was identical in cut and material to the Service Dress Khaki uniform but medium gray in color with black buttons, worn with a lighter gray shirt and garrison or combination cap.
 Officers' shoulder boards were likewise gray, with stars/corps insignia and rank stripes in black.
 "Working grays" were the same uniform worn without the jacket and tie.
 The gray uniform was introduced by then-Chief of Naval Operations Ernest King, who thought khaki was more appropriate to land forces; Admiral Chester W. Nimitz disliked it and discouraged its wear in the Pacific Fleet.